The Band

 Burt Mitchell

-Burt was Skip's suggestion for a replacement for him when departing on "Ceili leave" in late '98.
+Burt was Skip's suggestion for a replacement for him when departing on "Ceili leave" in November '98.
 Who knew we would get so many miles and so many smiles out of the wonderful Burt Mitchell!!

+Burt has a wonderful sturdy stage presence and a lightning-fast piping style that wins fans everywhere he goes.
 Notable about Burt is the fact that his pipe-instruction CDs are in use in Scotland, a place you wouldn't think would appeal to a "Yank" for help in that arena!
-Burt is truly one-of-a-kind, and we're thrilled he's played so much with the gang of late.
-His playing is featured on the "Erasers on Pencils" CD, and on "Pencil in Your Hand" from the brand new disc.
+Burt is truly one-of-a-kind, and we're thrilled he's The Man in the Ceili whistles & pipes chair.
+His playing is featured on the "Erasers on Pencils" CD, on "Pencil in Your Hand" from “Change in Your Pocket,” and he did all the whistles & pipes on our last three discs, “I Made Lemonade,” “Manuka Honey” and "Hymns & Hers."
 God bless ya, Burt Mitchell!

 Jim Hoke